RiRah123/Personal-Website/Update.md

 Here are some updates that I would like to make to my Website:
 - Add transitions when changing pages
 - Make a cleaner preloader with your name and logo
-- Have a animated svg for front page
+- Have a svg text animaton for front page
 - Add Experience section with timeline
 - Add more projects to project sections and revamp its layout
 - Custom cursor